INDIAN HILLS MIDDLE SCHOOL

 All visitors are required to check in at the main office.
 Student visitors are not allowed in the school during regular school hours.
 This is for the protection of students and staff members.

 Regular attendance and participation at school are the keys to success at IHMS.
 Each student is expected to be in class every period of the day unless properly excused.
 Frequent absences of students from the day-to-day classroom experiences disrupt the instructional process.
 The benefits of instruction, once lost, cannot be entirely regained.
 The entire process of education requires a continuity of instruction, class participation, learning experience, and study.
-Students are expected to be in attendance every school day in order to receive maximum benefit from their educational endeavor.
+Students are expected to be in attendance and complete their assigned work every school day in order to receive maximum benefit from their educational endeavor.

 When students are absent, the parent or guardian must call the Attendance Office at 801-826-7111 within five days to excuse the absence.
 If students go to the doctor during school hours and/or are absent from school as a result of illness, please provide a note from the doctor to the Attendance Office.

-If students arrive after 8:15 a.m.
-M-Th or 9:45 on Fridays, they must check in with the Attendance Office.
+If students arrive after 8:15 a.m., they must check in with the Attendance Office.
 When students must leave school during the day, their parents/guardians must come into the school to check them out.
 Any person checking out a student must show picture ID.
 Only the parents or legal guardians may approve students to be checked out from school.
 Students may be released to others listed on their registration card only after the parent or guardian has given direct approval, and then that individual must come into the Attendance Office.
 If the student leaves school without officially checking out, he/she is considered truant.
 If a child is not to be released to a non-custodial parent/guardian listed on the card, it is the custodial parent’s responsibility to notify the Attendance Office and provide proof of a protective order or court order.
 If a court order is lifted, the custodial parent must provide a copy of the court order to the Attendance Office.

 Students may apply for up to 10 days of educational/vacation leave per school year prior to the absences.
 A parent must call or send a note to the Attendance Office before students can receive an Educational Leave Form.
 Once the student obtains the form from the Attendance Office, he/she must complete the form and return it before leaving on vacation.
 This form must be completed before the event.
 Students can access school work on Canvas during these times.